Merkoba/Meltdown/arguments.md

 ---

-### terminal-height
+### console-height

-Reserve these number of rows for the terminal
+Reserve these number of rows for the console

 Default: 3